zju3dv/instant-nvr/docs/install.md

 Since the dataset is licensed, please firstly fill in this [agreement](https://pengsida.net/project_page_assets/files/Refined_ZJU-MoCap_Agreement.pdf) and email it to [Chen Geng](mailto:gengchen@cs.stanford.edu) with cc to [Sida Peng](mailto:pengsida@zju.edu.cn) and [Xiaowei Zhou](mailto:xwzhou@zju.edu.cn) to request the link to the dataset.

+**Please note, even if you have previously downloaded the ZJU-MoCap dataset from our [previous work](https://github.com/zju3dv/neuralbody), it is essential to re-download it.
+We have refined the dataset to include more accurate camera parameters and additional auxiliary files that are crucial for running our code.**

+> If you've sent an email and have not received a response within three days, there's a possibility that your email may have been overlooked.
+We kindly request you resend the email as a reminder.

 After acquiring the link, set up the dataset by:

 ```shell